 gallons of storage capacity.
 (Storage capacity means the aggregate capacity of all aboveground tanks and containers at a tank facility.)
 The applicant should contact their local Fire Authority concerning construction and installation requirements for aboveground storage tanks.
 Building & Fire Departments Hydrology and Water Quality MM 9.1 Developers in the Project area shall be required to comply with all local, state and Federal regulations with regards to surface water runoff from construction sites, surface water runoff from new urban development, erosion control, and the protection of domestic water quality.
 The City of Selma shall require Best Management Practices in construction contracts, consistent with NPDES General Construction Activity Storm Water Permit requirements.
-City of Selma Community Development and Engineering Departments condition project.
+Developer(s) City of Selma Community Development and Engineering Departments condition project.
 MM 9.2 Developers in the Project area shall be responsible for required improvements to the surface water runoff facilities required to serve proposed project.
 Capital costs for design and construction of drainage facilities are the responsibility of the developer.
 If a project is required to construct non-project improvements as part of the drainage plan, related costs will be reimbursed as other development occurs in the area under an agreement with the City of Selma.
-City of Selma Community Development and Engineering Departments condition project.
-MM 9.3 Development south of Rockwell Pond shall discharge all storm water into Rockwell Pond.
+City of Selma Community Development and Engineering Departments condition project. as a the MM 9.3 Development south of Rockwell Pond shall discharge all storm water into Rockwell Pond.
 Developer(s) City of Selma Community Development Placed condition project. as on a the

-Basins shall be designed so as not and

-to discharge into facilities of the Engineerin g

-1 Consolidated Irrigation District, Departmen

-including but not limited to 2 sparamen

-1

-Rockwell Pond.

-MM 9.4 As a measure to protect

-ground water, all water wells

-and/or septic systems that exist or

-have been abandoned within the

-1 1 project area should be properly

-1

-1 1 destroyed by an appropriately

-licensed contractor.

-Prior to destruction of

-agricultural wells, a sample of the

-upper most fluid in the water

-1 well column should be sampled

--

-for lubricating oil.
-The presence of

-1 oil staining around the water well

-may indicate the use of lubricating

-oil to maintain the well pump.

-1 Should lubricating oil be found in

-1 1 the well, the oil should be

-1 1 removed from the well prior to

-1 - 1

-placement of fill material for

-1 1 destruction.
-The "oily water"

-removed from the well must be

-handled in accordance with

-federal, state and local

-1 government requirements.

-go vorimient requirements.

-.
-(1,1.1

-Should any underground

-storage tank(s) be found during

-the project, the applicant shall

-apply for and secure an

-Underground Storage Tank

-Removal Permit from the Fresno

-County Department of Public

-Health, Environmental Health

-Division.
-Contact the Certified

-Unified Program Agency at

-(559) 600-3271 for more

-information

-Construction permits for the

-proposed motel development should

-be subject to assurance that the

-City of Selma community water
+Basins shall be designed so as not to discharge into facilities of the Consolidated Irrigation District, including but not limited to Rockwell Pond. and Engineering Departments MM 9.4 As a measure to protect ground water, all water wells and/or septic systems that exist or have been abandoned within the project area should be properly destroyed by an appropriately licensed contractor. • Prior to destruction of agricultural wells, a sample of the upper most fluid in the water well column should be sampled for lubricating oil.
+The presence of oil staining around the water well may indicate the use of lubricating oil to maintain the well pump.
+Should lubricating oil be found in the well, the oil should be removed from the well prior to placement of fill material for destruction.
+The "oily water" removed from the well must be handled in accordance with federal, state and local government requirements. • Should any underground storage tank(s) be found during the project, the applicant shall apply for and secure an Underground Storage Tank Removal Permit from the Fresno County Department of Public Health, Environmental Health Division.
+Contact the Certified Unified Program Agency at (559) 600-3271 for more information == Construction permits for the proposed motel development should be subject to assurance that the City of Selma community water